Rubus arcticus: Distribution and habitat

 It grows in Alaska, northern Scandinavia and Finland, Russia, Poland, Belarus, Mongolia, northeastern China, North Korea, Estonia, Lithuania, Canada, and the northern United States as far south as Oregon, Colorado, Michigan, and Maine.
 It was historically present in Scotland, last seen in 1850.

 Uses

 The fruits of the Arctic raspberry are considered a delicacy and, among other uses, make jam and liqueur, or flavour tea.
 Carl von Linné considered the Arctic raspberry – åkerbär in Swedish – a great delicacy in his Flora Lapponica (1737).
-It is also used in Smirnoff Ice and North, and Lignell & Piispanen's Mesimarjalikööri, and Wine fruit of Arctic RaspBerry (Central Arctic in Adub).
+The fruit is used in the Mesimarja liqueur, produced since 1882 by the Finnish company Lignell & Piispanen.
+The liqueur was awarded a gold medal at the 1900 Paris Exposition.

 In the Pacific Northwest of western Canada and the northwestern US, it is sometimes called the nagoon or nagoonberry, a name derived from the Tlingit neigóon.
 A measure of the quality of its fruit is expressed in its Russian name княженика knyazhenika, signifying the "berry of princes".